inkVerb/VIP/Cheat-Sheets/Tests.md

 # If $Variabl=a
   a)
-   DO SOMETHING "A", maybe with $Variabl
+   Do Something "A", maybe with $Variabl
   ;;

 # If $Variabl=b
   b)
-   DO SOMETHING "B", maybe with $Variabl
+   Do Something "B", maybe with $Variabl
   ;;

 # If $Variabl=wallawalla
   wallawalla)
-   DO SOMETHING "Walla Walla", maybe with $Variabl
+   Do Something "Walla Walla", maybe with $Variabl
   ;;

 # If $Variabl= anything else
   *)
-   DO SOMETHING ELSE, maybe with $Variabl
+   Do Something ELSE, maybe with $Variabl
   ;;

 esac